Pix4Devs/CursedSpirits/README.md

 <strong><a href="https://pix4.dev">Pix4.dev</a></strong>
 </p>

-# L7 Stress Tester - CrusedSpirits
+# L7 Stress Tester - CursedSpirits
 CursedSpirits is a powerful stress testing tool designed to assess the robustness and performance of your web applications through Layer 7 stress testing.
 This tool allows you to simulate heavy traffic.

 <p align="center">